Haluski is a traditional Polish dish made of fried cabbage and egg noodles. It bakes up into a dish of buttery comfort food!

 You don’t have to feel quite so guilty eating it, because there is cabbage mixed in.
 Yeah, it’s all buttery and delicious, but it’s not just straight carbs, so that makes it okay in mind.
 Right??

-First up, you’re going to want to boil some egg noodles.
+Noodles: First up, you’re going to boil some egg noodles.
 I’ve just used the traditional curly looking egg noodles that you buy in the dried pasta aisle.
 No need to get fancy here.

-Next, you’ll chop up some cabbage.
+Chop: Next, you’ll chop up some cabbage.
+You can do this while the pasta is boiling.
 I like to keep the cabbage around the same size as the noodle, so that everything combines together nicely.

-Add a little more butter to the pot along with the cabbage.
-Cook that up until it’s nice and soft.
+Add a little more butter to the pot along with the chopped cabbage.
+Cook that up until tender.

 Stir the cabbage and onion mixture into the cooked egg noodles and season.
 I like quite a bit of salt and pepper on mine.

-Spread everything into a large baking dish and then cook at 300 degrees for about 30 minutes.
+Bake: Spread everything into a large baking dish and then cook at 300 degrees for about 30 minutes.
+Season with salt and pepper to your taste!

 This fried cabbage and noodles recipe is such a simple dish, but for some reason it just works.
 I don’t generally think of cabbage when I think of comfort food, but it’s all so buttery and tasty and warm and just downright good.
 I bet you’ll love it!

 Fry up some keilbasa to serve with this and you’ve got a great easy meal!
-It also goes great with ham.
+It also goes great with ham or bacon!

 - 8 ounces wide egg noodles